A year ago, Fox News considered a breakup with Trump. 2021 changed those plans.

 In November, Carlson produced a documentary series — released on the network’s streaming service, Fox Nation, but promoted on Fox News — that floated unfounded theories that the Jan.
 6 attack was an inside job by the government to target Trump supporters. (“They’ve begun to fight a new enemy in a new war on terror,” Carlson intoned in the first episode. “ … an actual war, soldiers and paramilitary agencies hunting down American citizens.”)

-The Carlson series drew howls of condemnation not just from critics outside Fox but some whispers of dissent within the network as well, including from anchors Bret Baier and Chris Wallace.
+The Carlson series drew howls of condemnation from critics outside Fox, but also some whispers of dissent within the network, including from anchors Bret Baier and Chris Wallace.
 In November, two longtime Fox News contributors, Jonah Goldberg and Stephen Hayes, cited Carlson’s special — “a collection of incoherent conspiracy-mongering, riddled with factual inaccuracies, half-truths, deceptive imagery, and damning omissions” — as their primary rationale for resigning from the network.

-Even Lachlan Murdoch, the CEO of the network’s parent company Fox Corp., was troubled by the incendiary trailer for the series, according to people who spoke with him.
+Even Lachlan Murdoch, the chief executive of the network’s parent company, Fox Corp., was troubled by the incendiary trailer for the series, according to people who spoke with him.
 Yet the series continued to air on Fox Nation, which further lent Carlson an air of untouchability inside Fox.
-(Asked for comment, Brian Nick, a spokesperson for Lachlan Murdoch, said, “When Lachlan has a concern, he addresses it internally with the team not through the media.”)
+(Asked for comment, Brian Nick, a spokesman for Lachlan Murdoch, said, “When Lachlan has a concern, he addresses it internally with the team, not through the media.”)

-A larger concern for Fox executives appears to be a pair of billion-dollar lawsuits filed by Dominion Voting Systems and Smartmatic Corp. alleging defamation by the network for allowing Trump allies such as Rudy Giuliani and Sidney Powell to air false claims of election fraud.
+A larger concern for Fox executives appears to be a pair of billion-dollar lawsuits filed by Dominion Voting Systems and Smartmatic Corp. alleging defamation by the network for allowing Trump allies such as Rudolph W. Giuliani and Sidney Powell to air false claims of election fraud.

 Last week, a judge rejected Fox’s motion to dismiss the Dominion case, allowing it to move forward.
 Fox has called the suit “baseless” and an “all-out assault on the First Amendment,” arguing that the network “vigorously covered the breaking news surrounding the unprecedented 2020 election, providing full context of every story with in-depth reporting and clear-cut analysis.”

-The departure of Wallace drew far more attention, as the veteran anchor announced last week he is leaving Fox to host a show for rival CNN’s forthcoming streaming service.
+The departure of Wallace drew far more attention as the veteran anchor announced last week that he is leaving Fox to host a show for rival CNN’s forthcoming streaming service.
 Over his 18 years at the network, executives had repeatedly hailed Wallace’s nonpartisan credentials as a tough, skeptical questioner as proof of Fox’s commitment to news.

-But Fox insiders were quick to downplay his move, arguing that it will mean little to a core Fox audience that gravitates to its highly-charged opinion hours.
+But Fox insiders were quick to play down his move, arguing that it will mean little to a core Fox audience that gravitates to the network’s highly charged opinion hours.
 And they crowed over the coup achieved one week later by Baier, who scored the must-see interview of the day while temporarily holding down Wallace’s old “Fox News Sunday” seat, when Sen. Joe Manchin III (D-W.Va.) announced on the show that he would vote against President Biden’s domestic spending plan.

-It was proof, in Fox’s view, that the show’s powers lay not in who sat in the interviewer’s chair — but the substantial number of loyal viewers guaranteed to tune into Fox at any hour.
+It was proof, in Fox’s view, that the show’s powers lay not in who sat in the interviewer’s chair but in the substantial number of loyal viewers guaranteed to tune in to Fox at any hour.

 “Fox’s programming decisions are a reflection of their audience,” said Rob Horowitz, a communications consultant who teaches a course on politics and media at the University of Rhode Island.
 “That’s where the audience is, but the audience is there in part because that’s where Fox leads them.”